keybase/book-content/00-getting_started/01-privacy.md

 Public-key cryptography ensures that private info stays private on Keybase.
 But public-key cryptography works best when public keys are, well, public.
 (Learn more in [Security](getting-started/security).)

 So, anyone on the internet can search, find, and see your Keybase account and some information associated with it, including:
-* your username
+* Your username
-* device names
+* Device names
-* your public key
+* Your public key
-* your followers and who you follow
+* Your followers and who you follow
-* your other social accounts (e.g. Twitter, GitHub, Reddit)
+* Your other social accounts (e.g., Twitter, GitHub, Reddit)
-* anything else you choose to share on your profile—maybe a photo, short biography, or your location
+* Anything else you choose to share on your profile—maybe a photo, short biography, or your location

 #### Your username is public and can’t be changed or deleted
 Before you create your account, give your username some thought.
-Anyone on the internet can see it and it can’t be changed or deleted.
+Anyone on the internet can see it, and it can’t be changed or deleted.

 Choosing your username is the first thing in a series of things you’ll do to help establish [your account](/your-account)—which is basically your online identity—on Keybase.
 Changing it has the potential to undo everything that helps confirm that you are who you say you are.

 We know there are lots of reasons why people may need to change their usernames.
 And there are solutions we could implement to help people do so.
 But they’re complicated and, unfortunately, not something we can work on right now.
 In the meantime, you can learn more about this issue [on GitHub](https://github.com/keybase/keybase-issues/issues/2842#issuecomment-283706335).

 #### Device names are public and can’t be changed or deleted
-You’ll also name the computer and/or devices you download Keybase on.
+You’ll also name the computer and/or devices you install Keybase on.
 Device names are also visible to everyone on the internet and can’t be changed or deleted.

 Again, choose carefully.
 Your devices help make your Keybase account secure and trustworthy.
 Devices can be revoked to to indicate that they’re no longer in use or have otherwise changed.
 Learn more in [Devices](/account/devices).